ridwan332/java-api-assessment/README.md

 # **Java API Assessment**

 ## **Introduction Flowershop Api Magagement**# : FlowerShop
+  this is flowershop api specifically dealing with querying and sorting data from a flower shop database.
+This repository uses JPA Criteria API to build and execute dynamic queries based on the provided filters and sorting options
 ## Description

-This is my RESTful API  that allows users to `create`, `read`, `update`, and `delete`it also `fillters` my data using name or type and `sorts` the results i also added pageing just to controll the page size
+The api allows users to `create`, `read`, `update`, and `delete` it also `fillters`  data using name or type and `sorts` the results i also added pageing just to controll the page size

 ### implementing  Data structure algorithams DSA using apring Data JPA
  I have two Repisitory one for adding data and one for the writing JPA Query Language